zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

     @seq.map({ $_² }).join(', ').say;
 ```

-And even though we're storing the Seq in an Array, it won't get reified until
+And even though we're storing the `Seq` in an `Array`, it won't get reified
-actually needed:
+until it's actually needed:

     my @a = 1 … ∞;
     say @a[^10];